 University Health Center

 The University Health Center (UHC) is the primary health care facility for registered students.
 Services include General Medical Clinic, Women’s Health Clinic, Immunization Clinic, Self-Help Cold Clinic, psychiatric services, and an on site pharmacy.
-The UHC is open Monday — Saturday and sees students by appointment.
-Appointments with a health care provider are free for registered students only.
-Call (518) 442-5229 or (518) 442-5455 to schedule an appointment.
+The UHC is open Monday — Friday and sees students by appointment.
+Appointments with a health care provider are availabe for registered students only and are free of charge.
+Call (518) 442-5229 to schedule an appointment.
 The UHC is located at 400 Patroon Creek Blvd., across the street from the Uptown Campus.
 Shuttle bus service is available during regular business hours from Collins Circle, and the Science Library Bus Stop.
+Shuttle schedule are available on the Parking and Mass Transit website.
 The main office telephone number is (518) 442-5454.
-Immunization requirements and additional information can be found at www.albany.edu/health_center/
+Health Center requirements including immunization requirements and additional information can be found at www.albany.edu/health_center/

 Five Quad Volunteer Ambulance Services

 Five Quad Volunteer Ambulance Service is a New York State certified ambulance agency serving the campus community.
-It operated by UAlbany students and funded by the Student Association.
+It is operated exclusively by UAlbany students and funded by the Student Association.
 Since 1973, volunteers have provided Basic Life Support (BLS) 24 hours a day, seven days a week during the academic year.
 Five Quad operates two ambulances with 50-90 active members (all certified in CPR and First Aid) and 20-30 members-in-training.
 In addition, some members are certified Emergency Medical Technicians (EMTs).
-The phone number is (518) 442-3131.
+The phone number is (518) 442-5555 (for emergencies call 442-3131) and the web site is http://www.albany.edu/~fivequad/.

 University Counseling Center

-The University Counseling Center provides a range of clinical, education, and prevention services to assist students in adjusting to University life and in meeting their educational and personal goals.
+The University Counseling Center provides a range of clinical, education, and prevention services to help students manage University life and meet their educational and personal goals.

 Clinical and Consulting Services

-Services include psychological counseling and short-term psychotherapy for emotional, social and academic concerns as well as psychological evaluation of academically underachieving students.
+Services include psychological counseling and short-term psychotherapy for emotional, social, and academic concerns as well as psychological evaluation of academically underachieving students.
 Prevention programs, including anonymous on-line screening for the University community, address a broad range of health and mental health issues.
-Specialized educational programs and services are provided in areas of addictive behaviors, body image and eating awareness, sexual assault and intimate partner violence prevention, sport psychology and performance enhancement, and suicide prevention.
+Specialized educational programs and services are provided in areas of addictive behaviors, body image and eating awareness, sexual assault and intimate partner violence prevention, sexuality and sexual health, sport psychology and performance enhancement, and suicide prevention.
 University personnel, parents and students also consult psychologists by telephone, email or in person regarding issues or problems that negatively impact University students.

 Sexual Assault Resource Center (SARC)

-The Sexual Assault Resource Center provides specialized trainings, programs and individual support to students, staff and faculty regarding issues of sexual assault and intimate partner violence.
+The Sexual Assault Resource Center provides specialized trainings, programs, and individual support to students, staff, and faculty regarding issues of sexual assault and intimate partner violence.
 SARC also collaborates with community agencies to increase awareness and utilization of their services, particularly for victims/survivors.
 Recognizing that there are diverse ways of seeking support as well as being a support, SARC incorporates a multicultural perspective in all its trainings and programs.
-University personnel, parents and students also consult with SARC on an individual basis regarding resources available for students both on and off campus.
+University personnel, parents, and students also consult with SARC on an individual basis regarding resources available for students both on and off campus.
+Please call (518) 956-8461 or visit the website at http://www.albany.edu/studentaffairs/sarc/.

 Peer Assistance Programs